PerformanC/NodeLink/docs/client_development.md

 The loadtracks have a small difference between NodeLink and Lavalink, while in Lavalink we have only `track`, `playlist`, `search`, `empty` and `error`, NodeLink has one more, `shorts` and `album`, so you can differentiate a track from a short, and a playlist from an album.
 This endpoint is available in all NodeLink versions.

-### GetCaptions
+### loadCaptions

-The `getcaptions` endpoint is a NodeLink-only endpoint, which allows you to get the captions of a YouTube video, and it's only available for YouTube videos, for now.
+The `loadCaptions` endpoint is a NodeLink-only endpoint, which allows you to get the captions of a YouTube video, and it's only available for YouTube videos, for now.
 This endpoint is available since NodeLink 1.7.0.

 ### EncodeTrack